-The Surprising Truth About Split Infinitives - The Write Practice
+Split Infinitive Examples: The Surprising Truth

 What is an infinitive?

-First off: what’s an infinitive?
+First off: what’s an infinitive verb?

-When you use a verb in a sentence, you conjugate it—that is, you change its form to match the subject and the tense.
-The infinitive, though, is the original form of the verb, before it’s changed to fit into a sentence.
+When you use a verb in a sentence, you conjugate it—that is, you change its base form to match the subject and the tense.
+The infinitive form, though, is the original form of the verb, before it’s changed to fit into a sentence.

 Here’s an example: